-This also makes for a perfect one-pot recipe as everything is cooked in one pot from start to finish.
-The recipe is very easy and although I’ve used yogurt in this curry but incase, you don’t have yogurt, you can completely skip it.
+This Indian Chicken Curry recipe is very easy and although I’ve used yogurt in this curry but incase, you don’t have yogurt, you can completely skip it.

 And just like most Indian women who have been cooking a particular dish for ages, they just eyeball all the ingredients and every-time it turns out great – no measurements, no fancy gadget but with tons of love 🙂

 So we actually face-timed (video call) the very next day and she kept instructing eyeballing everything while I kept measuring and finally prepared her recipe of chicken curry with steamed rice and the best part – was the big contented smile on her face when she saw the finished dish.